The Ultimate Guide to Museums in Charlotte

 Neighborhood: Uptown

-Explore an indoor rainforest.
+Explore Charlotte’s only indoor rainforest.
 Try a 3D printer.
-Touch a starfish or crab.
-This hands-on museum makes science come alive for kids of all ages, even us big kids.
+Get up close and personal with a variety of biodiversity, including horseshoe crabs.
+This hands-on museum makes science come alive for guests of all ages, including adults-only events like Science on the Rocks.

 Living History